BarthMedia/TypeSpaces-for-Webflow/README.md

 6. Set the remote URL using `git remote set-url origin https://github.com/USER/REPO.git`.
 7. Push your changes to GitHub using `git push origin main`.

 git pull https://github.com/BarthMedia/studioForm.git main (For updating your local git incase someone made changes to the GitHub version in the mean times)

+### Additional Handy Git Functions

+`rm -fr .git` // To remove an existing Git instance (and nest it in other Git folders) `https://github.com/USER/REPO.git` // To fetch the latest version of a GitHub project